About

 My writing has appeared in The London Magazine and 3:AM Magazine.

-If you’re interested in knowing more about Desperate Literature and our many exploits, click here.
+If you’re interested in knowing more about Desperate Literature, see here.

 RECENT SHOW: